veyselsapan/GPT2-TensorFlow/README.md

 - Ensure that the `output_dir` contains the preprocessed data in TFRecord format before starting training or evaluation.
 - For prediction, a pre-trained model saved in the specified `model_path` is required.

----

-Remember to replace `<repository-url>` with the actual URL of your repository.
-This README provides a comprehensive guide for anyone looking to understand or use your project.